 Outreach to backers, philanthropists, and economic thinkers who understand cooperative models and patient capital.

-Letters to journalists, commentators, and cultural voices — from Kara Swisher to Taylor Swift — who shape public understanding of technology and economics.
+Letters to journalists, commentators, and cultural voices who shape public understanding of technology and economics.

 Engagement with researchers, economists, and thought leaders whose work validates (or challenges) the cooperative commerce model.